Crown-Commercial-Service/digitalmarketplace-jenkins/README.md

 The log files are sent to CloudWatch for long term storage.
 See PR [PR #173](https://github.com/alphagov/digitalmarketplace-jenkins/pull/173) and the `awslogs-config` section in `playbooks/jenkins_playbook.yml` for more details.

-## Backups

-In August 2018 our original Jenkins server, which had been running since 2015, was replaced with a new Jenkins server.
-The new server is completely managed by Terraform and Ansible.
-Before being terminated an AMI was created of the old server which captured it's setup and both it's volumes.
-That AMI is stored in the main AWS account, and has AMI ID:
-"ami-0042214035374c7b2" and AMI Name: "Jenkins - 2015 to August 2018".
-If needed the old server can be completely recreated from this image.
-WARNING!
-Jobs may start running as soon as the AMI is started as an instance.
-To prevent any unintended actions, it may be a good idea to assign the new image a security group with no egress.

 ## Licence

 Unless stated otherwise, the codebase is released under [the MIT License][mit].